Terms and Conditions

 Our terms and conditions require you to sign your AST within the period specified on your electronic AST.
 If you and your Guarantor (if applicable) fail to sign your AST within this timescale, your AST will be automatically cancelled.

-If you are a prospective first-year undergraduate student, and your offer of a place at your preferred university/higher education institution is withdrawn, you may be eligible to receive a refund of your deposit minus a £/€50 administration fee.
+If you are a prospective full-time student, and your offer of a place at your preferred university/higher education institution is withdrawn or your visa application is not accepted, you may be eligible to receive a refund of your deposit minus a £/€50 fee.

-To cancel under “No Place, No Stay”, you must supply either (a) a copy of a written rejection letter from your chosen university/college; or (b) a copy of the acceptance letter from a new university.
-This must be received by LIVSTUDENT (email@example.com) within 5 calendar days of the date on which you have requested a cancellation.
-On receipt of the required documentation, provided it is satisfactory, the agreement will be cancelled with a refund of your deposit, minus a £/€50 administration fee.
+To cancel under “No Place, No Stay”, you must supply either (a) a copy of a written rejection letter from your chosen university/college; or (b) a copy of the acceptance letter from a new university/college (c) copy of written rejection letter from your visa application.
+This must be received by LIV Student (firstname.lastname@example.org) within 5 calendar days of the date on which you have requested a cancellation.
+On receipt of the required documentation, provided it is satisfactory, the agreement will be cancelled with a refund of your deposit, minus a £/€50 fee.

 5 General Terms